Amalgamate/bistrolparkHMS/README.md

 └── README.md           # Project documentation
 ```

-## Legacy System Integration
+## Backend Migration

-This project includes integration with the legacy Java backend system.
-For detailed information on how to integrate with the legacy system, please refer to the [Legacy Integration Guide](./LEGACY_INTEGRATION.md).
+Instead of integrating with the legacy Java backend, we are migrating data to a new modern backend stack.
+For detailed information on the migration strategy and implementation, please refer to the [Backend Migration Guide](./BACKEND_MIGRATION.md).

 ## Available Scripts